 - How to Remove the Sewer Gas Smell from Your Home

 - Contact PuroClean for Professional Property Damage Restoration

 A fresh, clean scent in our homes is what we aspire to, with advertising and media telling us to breathe in the crisp, fragranced air.
 However, if a foul sewer gas odor permeates your house, the dreams of a pleasantly-scented living space are far from reality.

-Sewer gas, a noxious blend of chemicals released during the decomposition of human waste, is the culprit.
-The unmistakable stench of rotten egg smell is a telltale sign of a sewer gas problem.
+Sewer gas, a noxious blend of chemicals released during the decomposition of waste, is the culprit.
+The unmistakable stench of rotten eggs is a telltale sign of a sewer gas problem.
 Fortunately, recognizing and eliminating sewer gas smell can be done in a few simple steps.
-Keep reading for tips on how to get rid of sewer gas smell from your home.
+Keep reading for tips on how to get rid of the sewer gas smell from your home.

 Common Causes of Sewer Gas Smell

 The unmistakable stench of sewage wafting through your home differs from other common household odors.
 It could indicate a severe underlying issue that could potentially lead to dangerous consequences like fires or even explosions, necessitating expensive fire restoration services.
 If you smell sewer gas and experience symptoms like difficulty breathing, dizziness, or nausea, seek medical attention immediately.
 Don’t take any chances with your health and safety.